Bira/octopus-carnival/_posts/2023-08-25-neverwinter-blacklake.md

 Blacklake is not quite the "bad" part of town, but it definitely has a different atmosphere from the Enclave.
-I'd portray it with a more "frontier" feeling - it's a bit more dangerous, but also more free, and the residents' opinion of Neverember is significantly worse even when they aren't involved in organized resistance against him.
+I'd portray it with a more "frontier" feeling - it's a bit more dangerous and run-down, but also more free, and the residents' opinion of Neverember is significantly worse even when they aren't involved in organized resistance against him.